textpattern/pophelp/README.md

 To contribute to a translation directly from GitHub.com website:

 1. [Sign in](https://github.com/login) with your GitHub account
-2. Navigate to a Pophelp file you would want to alter, e.g. [help/en-gb/body.textile](https://github.com/textpattern/pophelp/blob/master/help/en-gb/body.textile).
+2. Navigate to a Pophelp file you would want to alter, e.g. [help/en-gb/body.html](https://github.com/textpattern/pophelp/blob/master/help/en-gb/body.html).
 3. Click or tap the **Edit** button above the presented file contents.
-4. Make some alterations to existing text (using Textile syntax).
+4. Make some alterations to existing text.
 5. After you've done, fill in the short commit message describing the change, e.g. *"Fixed typo"*.
 6. Click or tap the **Save** button.